CerebriumAI/juicefs-csi-driver/docs/en/guide/daemonset-mount.md

 ## How It Works

 1. When a PVC is created using a StorageClass with DaemonSet mount enabled:
-   - The CSI driver checks if a DaemonSet for this StorageClass already exists
+   - The CSI Driver checks if a DaemonSet for this StorageClass already exists
    - If not, it looks for node affinity configuration:
      - First checks the ConfigMap for StorageClass-specific or default configuration
      - Falls back to StorageClass parameters if specified
    - Creates a new DaemonSet with the configured node affinity
    - If DaemonSet exists, it adds a reference to the existing DaemonSet

-2. The DaemonSet ensures mount pods are running on selected nodes:
+2. The DaemonSet ensures Mount Pods are running on selected nodes:
    - Pods are automatically created on nodes matching the affinity rules
    - Mount paths are shared across PVCs using the same StorageClass